Pseudanthium: Synorganization

 The collection of independent organs into a complex structure is called synorganization.

 Head

 Head is an equivalent term for flower head and pseudanthium when used in the botanical sense.

 Capitulum

-Capitulum (plural capitula) can be used as an exact synonym for pseudanthium and flower head; however, its use is generally but not always restricted to the family Asteraceae.
+Capitulum (plural capitula) can be used as an exact synonym for pseudanthium and flower head; however, this use is generally but not always restricted to the family Asteraceae.
 At least one source defines it as a small flower head.
 In addition to its botanical use as a term meaning flower head it is also used to mean the top of the sphagnum plant.

 Calathid

 Calathid (plural calathids or calathidia) is a very rarely used term.
 It was defined in the 1966 book, The genera of flowering plants (Angiospermae), as a specific term for a flower head of a plant in the family Asteraceae.
 However, on-line botanical glossaries do not define it, and Google Scholar does not link to any significant usage of the term in a botanical sense.